JanCBrammer/emd-mirror/doc/source/install.rst

 this will automatically install the required dependancies alongside EMD.
 The environment can then be activated by calling::

     source activate emd

-This environment can be customised to include any other packages that you might be working with.
-Similarly the lat two lines can be added to an existing conda environment configuration file to add EMD to an existing env.

 Development gitlab version